 Is a Lawyer Still Required?

 It is strongly advised that survivors consult with an attorney before entering into a bankruptcy case.
 Because of the streamlined process, and the lack of jury trials, it is important to make a strong case to maximize compensation payout.
 Meeting with an attorney will allow survivors to present the best possible case and can help ensure that they are properly compensated for the abuse that they suffered.

-If you or a loved one was sexually abused by a Catholic clergy member, nun, teacher, or other employee of a church-run institution, contact our dedicated team for a free and confidential consultation.
+If you or a loved one was sexually abused by a Catholic clergy member, nun, teacher, or other employee of a church-run institution, contact our dedicated team for a free consultation.

 Pittsburgh Diocese Refuses to Help Child Sexual Assault Victim Identify John Doe Priests in Lawsuit

 Jesuits, Bishops Sued for Hiding Child Molester in PA Parish